camunda/camunda-docs/docs/components/modeler/web-modeler/advanced-modeling/call-activity-linking.md

 ## Using the properties panel

-You may also enter the process ID directly in the **Called element** section in the properties panel.
+You can also enter the process ID directly in the **Called element** section in the properties panel.

-There you can also select a different **Binding** for the called process (learn more about the different options in [Choosing the resource binding type](/docs/components/best-practices/modeling/choosing-the-resource-binding-type.md)).
+- **Binding**: You can also select a different Binding for the called decision.
+See [Choosing the resource binding type](/docs/components/best-practices/modeling/choosing-the-resource-binding-type.md).
-If you select **version tag**, you need to enter the actual version tag to be used.
+- **Version tag**: If you select **version tag** for the Binding, you must enter the actual version tag to use.

 <p><img src={PropertiesPanelImg} alt="called element section in properties panel" style={{width: 430}} /></p>